Sanctions still biting but pressure waning ahead of Trump-Kim summit

 HANOI (Reuters) - U.S. President Donald Trump says sanctions on North Korea are “on in full” ahead of his summit with leader Kim Jong Un in Hanoi this week, but analysts say time is running out on Washington’s “maximum pressure” campaign.

-Kim and Trump will meet for the second time this week after their historic meeting in and denuclearize North Korea, but no concrete agreements.
-Singapore last year led to general commitments to improve relations
+Kim and Trump will meet for the second time this week after their historic meeting in Singapore last year led to general commitments to improve relations and denuclearize the Korean peninsula, but no concrete agreements.

 North Korea’s mission to the United Nations released a memo last week warning the country is facing a food shortfall, blaming the weather as well as “barbaric and inhuman” sanctions it says have blocked much-needed farming supplies.